2i2c-org/team-compass/projects/managed-hubs/support.md

    **Confirm resolution**.
 Once we have resolved a support request, send a message to the Community Representative to confirm that we believe it is resolved.
 In FreshDesk, mark the incident as {guilabel}`Resolved`.
 11. **Who: Support steward**

    **Close the request**.
-If the Community Representative confirms that their request has been fulfilled, or if we have not gotten a response after 48 working hours, consider this request closed.
+If the Community Representative confirms that their request has been fulfilled, consider this request closed.
 In FreshDesk, mark the incident as {guilabel}`Closed`.

 (support:prioritize-requests)=
 ## Prioritizing non-incident support requests